Critics Trying To Stop A Big Study Of Sepsis Say The Research Puts Patients At Risk

 The CLOVERS study seeks to answer a key question about sepsis, which is a common and life-threatening response to infection.
 Sepsis kills more than 250,000 Americans a year, often by triggering the failure of multiple organs.
 As patients' blood vessels get leaky as a result of sepsis, it becomes difficult to maintain safe fluid balance and blood pressure.

-Doctors use a combination of IV fluids and blood-pressure medicines called vasopressors, such as epinephrine, to manage this life-threatening complication.
+Doctors use a combination of IV fluids and blood-pressure medicines called vasopressors, such as epinephrine and norepinephrine, to manage this life-threatening complication.
 But there is no consensus about the best strategy.
 Some doctors prefer to give lots of fluids and use drugs sparingly; others take the opposite approach.

-"Sof, trying to find the sweet spot — or the 'Goldilocks place' — is important," says Dr. Craig Coopersmith, director of the surgical transplant intensive care unit at Emory University Hospital and an expert on sepsis.
+"So, trying to find the sweet spot — or the 'Goldilocks place' — is important," says Dr. Craig Coopersmith, director of the surgical transplant intensive care unit at Emory University Hospital and an expert on sepsis.

 The CLOVERS trial is an attempt to find that sweet spot.
 Patients who volunteer for the study are put into one of two groups: One gets plentiful fluids; the other gets limited fluids and more medication.
 Unlike most research, this study lacks a control group — people who receive the typically given amounts of IV fluids and drugs — as a comparison.